neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

  * `NOOP` chunks may now be transmitted in all connection states when a connection remains in idle for extended periods of time while the server is busy processing a request.
- * An additional `hint` dictionary has been added to the `metadata` property of the `SUCCESS` structure transmitted in response to the `HELLO` command in order to provide optional configuration hints to drivers.
+ * An additional `hints` dictionary has been added to the `metadata` property of the `SUCCESS` structure transmitted in response to the `HELLO` command in order to provide optional configuration hints to drivers.

 ### Request Message - 4.3 - `HELLO`